-There is literally no other way to salvation and the Holy Spirit, except through Christ.
+There is literally no other way to salvation and to having the Holy Spirit, except through Christ.
 And, there is no other way to Christ, except through faith.
 And, faith is…

 …the substance of things hoped for, the evidence of things not seen.